 Once you’re on the Amazon homepage, search the “filter brand” and your “model number.”
 For example, you might search Waterdrop Samsung DA29-00020B as your query in the search bar.

 This is the quickest way to find the correct filter.
 Once you click on the filter and move to the product page, you may see an option to “Make sure this fits” with a search bar at the top of the product page.
-It looks like this:

-This final step gives you the opportunity to see what current owners who own the same fridge have to say.
+This final step gives you the opportunity to see what current users who own the same fridge have to say.
 Did they experience any problems such as leaking connections or are they happy campers?